segmentstream-com/segmentstream-com.github.io/_docs/for-developer/partners.md

   action: '<Event action>',
   label: '<Event label>',
   value: '<Event value>',   //Number, not a string
-  nonInteraction: true,     //If this variable isn't declared onInteraction: false will be passed by default
+  nonInteraction: true,     //If this variable isn't declared nonInteraction: false will be passed by default
   source: '<Partner>'       //Name of the system that pushed the event to digitalData.events });
 ```